Identifying Birds

 Another useful way to determine bird species is by identifying bird song.
 Many CDs are available to assist in identifying bird song.
 Bird song is very species specific and leaves you with little doubt as to the bird you are listening to.

-Once you have began to identify birds using the above tips you will understand the delight that many bird watchers are experiencing.
+Once you have started to identify birds using the above tips, you will understand the delight that many bird watchers experience in observing these feathered wonders.